MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-on-the-web-issues/send-updates-prompt-not-displayed.md

 ---
 title: Send updates prompt not displayed
-description: This article talks about a behavior change in Outlook on the web when a meeting organizer adds users to or removes users from an existing meeting request.
+description: This article describes a behavior change in Outlook on the web when a meeting organizer adds users to or removes users from an existing meeting request.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm